hansemannn/titanium-firebase-cloud-messaging/README.md

 ##### `createNotificationChannel(parameters)` - Android-only

   - `parameters` (Object)
-    - `sound` (String) - refers to a sound file (without extension) at `platform/android/res/raw` either this or channelId is required.
+    - `sound` (String) optional, refers to a sound file (without extension) at `platform/android/res/raw`.
 If sound == "default" or not passed in, will use the default sound.
 If sound == "silent" the channel will have no sound
-    - `channelId` (String)
+    - `channelId` (String) optional, defaults to "default"
     - `channelName` (String) optional, defaults to `channelId`
     - `importance` (String) optional